-DATE: November 26, 2018 то: Council Sustainability Committee FROM: Director of Utilities & Environmental Services SUBJECT: Declaration of a Climate Emergency RECOMMENDATION That the Committee reviews and comments on the proposed Declaration of a Climate Emergency and directs staff to forward to Council for consideration and adoption.
+DATE: January 15, 2019 TO: Mayor and City Council FROM: Director of Utilities & Environmental Services SUBJECT: Declaration of a Climate Emergency RECOMMENDATION That the City Council adopts the attached resolution, declaring a climate emergency.
 SUMMARY Cities around the world are declaring a climate emergency.
 The City of Berkeley is organizing Bay Area jurisdictions and convening a task force to take action.
-Staff has drafted a resolution endorsing the declaration (see Attachment II).
-If the Committee supports the attached resolution, staff will present it to Council for consideration and adoption.
+Adoption of the attached draft resolution (see Attachment II) would endorse the declaration, reinforce the City's commitment to reduce greenhouse gas (GHG) emissions, and educate the community about the climate emergency.
+Council Sustainability Committee - On November 26, 2018, the Committee considered the draft declaration and recommended that Council adopt a resolution, declaring a climate emergency.
 BACKGROUND The City of Hayward has been working to address global climate change for more than a decade.
 In 2009, Hayward adopted its first Climate Action Plan (CAP), which included aggressive goals for reducing greenhouse gas (GHG) emissions.
 The CAP was amended and incorporated into the General Plan in 2014.
 In October 2018, the United Nations Intergovernmental Panel on Climate Change (IPCC) released a "special report on the impacts of global warming of 1.5 °C above pre-industrial levels.
-It states that global warming is likely to reach 1.5°C between 2030 and 2052 if it continues to increase at the current rate.
-While previous estimates focused on estimating the damage if average temperatures were to rise by 2°C, this report shows that many of the adverse impacts of climate change will come at the 1.5°C mark."
+It states that global warming is likely to reach 1.5 °C between 2030 and 2052 if it continues to increase at the current rate.
+While previous estimates focused on estimating the damage if average temperatures were to rise by 2 °C, this report shows that many of the adverse impacts of climate change will come at the 1.5 °C mark."
 The UN's Fifth Assessment Report on climate change states that as of 2012, the average global temperature had already increased by 0.85 °C since 1880.
-In Rising Seas in California - An Update on Sea-Level Rise Science, published in April 2017, scientists project a conservative estimate of between one and 3.4 feet of sea level rise in the San Francisco Bay by 2100. &lt;sup>1 http://www.un.org/en/sections/issues-depth/climate-change/ &lt;sup>2 http://www.opc.ca.gov/webmaster/ftp/pdf/docs/rising-seas-in-california-an-update-on-sea-level-rise-science.pdf Relevant General Plan policies:
+In Rising Seas in California - An Update on Sea-Level Rise Science, published in April 2017, scientists project a conservative estimate of between one and 3.4 feet of sea level rise in the San Francisco Bay by 2100.
+Relevant General Plan policies: